 They all crossed my path at different times and places, but I know it was for good reason.

-I’m blessed to have a group of friends from “back home.”
+~I’m blessed to have a group of friends from “back home.”
 Our high school class was (I think, unusually) close and so many of us still keep in touch.
 When I hear people say they’d never go back to high school, I shake my head.
 I’d LOVE to hang out in Coach Taylor’s classroom or at McDonald’s after a football game again.
-We had so much FUN growing up alongside each other, and now we get to share in the joy (and craziness) of raising our kiddos and becoming who we wanted to be “when we grew up.”
-While I don’t see them nearly enough, there is a crazy love I feel for my Lake Gibson High School people.
+We had so much FUN growing up alongside each other, and now we get to share (mostly through social media) in the joy (and craziness) of raising our kiddos and becoming who we wanted to be “when we grew up.”
+While I don’t see them nearly enough, there is a crazy love I feel for my childhood friends.

-I graduated from the University of Florida in 1999 (yes, as my boys say “the 1900s!”) and my time there gave me some of the best memories and sweetest friendships a girl could ask for.
+~I graduated from the University of Florida in 1999 (yes, as my boys say “the 1900s!”) and my time there gave me some of the best memories of my life.
 I didn’t want to do the sorority thing at first, so I waited until my sophomore year to rush.
 You know when you just feel good around some people?
 You feel like they get you and it’s just comfortable?
 That was the vibe I felt from ZTA, and I knew I was in the right house.
 While most of these friendships are now through Facebook because we’re spread all over the country, we continue to support each other through our small businesses, Christmas cards, and texts and phone calls.
-After all these years, I still have a connection with these “sisters” from college.
+After all these years, I still have a connection with several of these “sisters” from college.

-Each change I made in my career brought some astounding friendships along with it.
+~Each change I made in my career brought some sweet friendships along with it.
 You tend to learn a lot about someone when you’re working toward goals together, and trying to squeeze a meal, errands and life discussions into your 1-hour lunch break. 🙂

-And sometimes, the best circle you have in your life was created for you.
+~I’ve realized that sometimes the best circle you have in your life was created for you.
 My mom and sisters are a constant lifeline of support and friendship for me.
 It’s a beautiful thing when you WANT to hang out with your family.
-And you find yourself counting the days until you see them again.
-(Currently, 16 days until I see my little sister!)
+And you find yourself counting the days until you see them again!

 So … I don’t have a tribe.
-I don’t have that one group of besties who I do everything with.
-I have small circles of crazy, beautiful friendships that I wouldn’t trade for anything.
-Not even Taylor Swift’s squad.
-Promise.
+I don’t have that one group of besties I do everything with.
+I don’t meet anyone at Starbucks every Thursday after pilates.
+I don’t road trip with “the girls” every summer.
+I have small circles of crazy, beautiful friendships that I cherish, and wouldn’t trade.
+Not even for Taylor Swift’s squad.
+I promise.